Workers’ Compensation Lawyers in Charlotte

-Regardless of your profession, you should feel safe and comfortable going to work each day.
-In America, many of us often spend more time at work than we do at home, and everyone deserves a secure environment.
+Regardless of what you do for a living, you should feel safe and comfortable going to work each day.
+Everyone deserves a safe work environment.

-At Charles G. Monnett III & Associates, we believe it’s important to be educated on facts regarding workers’ compensation.
-While we hope you are never involved in a situation where you need legal assistance because of an injury sustained on the job, it’s important to know your rights and options.
+At Charles G. Monnett III & Associates, we understand the difficulties and uncertainties injured workers face after an accident.
+While we hope you are never involved in a situation where you need legal assistance because of an on the job injury, it’s important to know your rights, responsibilities and options.

-If you or someone you know was injured at work, we are truly sorry for the pain, loss and inconvenience it has caused you.
+If you or someone you know has been injured at work or died as a result of an on the job injury, we are available to help.
 This can be a difficult and stressful time, but you don't have to go through it alone.
-At Charles G. Monnett III & Associates, we are here to assure you that there is a chance for tomorrow.
-Contact us today for a no-cost, no-obligation consultation at (704) 376-1911.
-Let us help you.
+At Charles G. Monnett III & Associates, we are here to assure you that there is a better tomorrow—and our Charlotte workers’ compensation lawyers can help you get there.

 What Exactly Is Workers' Compensation?